Azzi99/Pizza_Sales_Dashboard/README.md

 7. Bottom 5 Best Sellers by Revenue, Total Quantity, and Total Orders: Develop a bar chart showcasing the bottom 5 worst-selling pizzas based on revenue, total quantity sold, and total number of orders.
 This chart will identify underperforming or less popular pizza options.

 By analyzing these KPIs and visualizing the data through various charts, we will gain valuable insights to optimize our business strategies, enhance customer experiences, and drive growth in our pizza sales.

+With this delightful journey through pizza sales data, we'll uncover valuable insights to enrich our business strategies, surprise our customers with personalized offerings, and create memorable experiences.
+So, let's savor this adventure and make our pizza business a taste sensation for all! 🍕😊